RocioCMartinez/reading-notes/code-401/class5.md

 # Implementation: Linked Lists

 If I had to explain linked lists I would say it is like running a trail.
 You have a starting point and as you go down the trail you will get checkpoints (*nodes*) that give you information on the current location.
 You can run the trail the simples way which is linearly each checkpoint will give you *data* to your point and will reference the distance to the *"next node"*, I mean checkpoint.
 I feel like last node referencing null is still applicable as the runner hasn't made is out there.
 It is important to remember that a node or a checkpoint in my analogy only cares about its position and the next checkpoint, not order or start point, ensure *head* is at start point.
-The is basically where you chose to start the run.
+The is basically where you chose to start the run. *curren* is of course the current checkpoint you are at.

+- Note *linked list* node only points to the next node in the list

+- Note *singly* means there is one reference (next)

+- Note *doubly* means there are two references (next and previous)

 Hope this helps